-For the June 5, 2018 Statewide Direct Primary Election, voter-nominated offices are Member of United States Senate, Representative in Congress, Member of the State Senate, and Member of the State Assembly.
+For the June 7, 2022 Statewide Direct Primary Election, voter-nominated offices are Member of United States Senate, Representative in Congress, Member of the State Senate, Member of the State Assembly and State Constitutional offices.

 Under the California Constitution, political parties are not entitled to formally nominate candidates for voter-nominated offices at the Primary Election, and a candidate nominated for a voter-nominated office at the Primary Election is not the official nominee of any party for the office in question at the ensuing General Election.